Henley College Coventry: Courses

-The college took on about 6,000 students per year and had both FE and HE courses which included: Applied, Medical, and Forensic Science, Beauty Therapy, Business and Professional Studies, Criminology, Childcare and Education, Computing, Games Design, Engineering, Hairdressing, Health and Social Care, Sports and Exercise Sciences, and Travel and Tourism.
+The college enrolled about 6,000 students per year and had both Further Education and Higher Educations courses which included: Applied, Medical, and Forensic Science, Beauty Therapy, Business and Professional Studies, Criminology, Childcare and Education, Computing, Games Design, Engineering, Hairdressing, Health and Social Care, Sports and Exercise Sciences, and Travel and Tourism.

 Fire

 On the evening of 29 April 2025, a significant fire engulfed the former Henley College building located on Henley Road in the Bell Green area of Coventry, England.
 The blaze commenced around 7:15 PM, producing thick plumes of black smoke visible across the city.
 At its peak, approximately 75 firefighters from the West Midlands and Staffordshire fire services were deployed to combat the inferno.

 The fire caused extensive damage, affecting approximately 70% of the structure and leading to the collapse of significant portions of the roof.
 In response to safety concerns, a nearby electrical substation was temporarily shut down, resulting in power outages for some residents.

 Emergency services advised local residents to keep windows and doors closed due to the hazardous smoke.
 Henley Road remained closed to vehicles as firefighting efforts continued into the following day.
 Fire investigation officers were dispatched to determine the cause of the blaze.

-As of May 1st 2025, investigations into the cause of the fire are ongoing, and the future of the site remains uncertain.
-So far, four teenagers have been arrested on suspicion of arson.
+Four teenagers were arrested on suspicion of arson, being 2 boys aged 15 and 16 and 2 girls aged 15 and 16.
+As at 1 May 2025, investigations into the cause of the fire were ongoing.
+While the ultimate future of the site remained uncertain, the college buildings were demolished in August 2025.

-Demolition

-After the events, contractors had started work on the Henley College as reported on the 24th of June via Coventry Live.
-We can officially say that workers are currently on site doing work.
-Residents were given letters informing them of such events nearby to the site.
-The source was also given a letter via King Heath Demolition LTD.

-Currently, Coventry College still owns the site - work will be taking place on the 23rd.
-Local residents were told that work takes place between 8AM-5PM for around '10 weeks'.
-Health and Safety Standards were ised including Dust suppression measures.
+In the 4 June 2026, the four teenagers, 2 boys aged 15 and 16, and a 16 year old girl pleded not guilty while the fourth girl, aged 15 had no indication of a plea at Coventry Magistrates Court.
+According to the BBC News, it mentioned the four teenagers were charged with arson to the College.
+The defendants who are unnamed (under 17 as of source published), were bailed and will due to be appearing in court at the 17 September 2026.